 Management is exploring various sources of funding such as strategic collaborations and the issuance of equity to fund its operations.
 If the Company raises additional funds through strategic collaborations and alliances, which may include existing collaboration partners, the Company may have to relinquish valuable rights to its technologies or product candidates, or grant licenses on terms that are not favorable to the Company.
 To the extent that the Company raises additional capital through the sale of equity, the ownership interest of its existing shareholders will be diluted and other preferences may be necessary that adversely affect the rights of existing shareholders.
 The current operating plan includes the cost to prepare for the Phase 3 clinical program for SEL-212.
 However, prior to beginning the Phase 3 clinical program, the Company expects to conduct the planned head-to-head Phase 2 trial against Krystexxa.
 The Company will require an additional equity offering or other external sources of capital to conduct the Phase 3 clinical program.
-If the Company may be required to delay, limit, reduce or terminate its product development efforts or grant rights to develop and market product candidates that it would otherwise prefer to develop and market itself.
+If the Company is unable to raise sufficient capital through the transactions discussed above, it intends to curtail expenses contemplated by the current operating plan, and the Company may be required to delay, limit, reduce or terminate its product development efforts or grant rights to develop and market product candidates that it would otherwise prefer to develop and market itself.
 Because of the uncertainty in securing additional capital and the insufficient amount of cash resources at December 31, 2018 and through the issuance of additional equity in January 2019, management has concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date of the filing of this Annual Report on Form 10-K.